cjprybol/reproducibility-via-singularity/README.md

 ssh -NL localhost:9999:${remote-node}:8888 your_username@your_domain.com
 ```

-Then just go to the url `localhost:9999` in your web browser
+Then just go to the url `localhost:9999` in your web browser.

 ## I built a container inside of a vagrant VM.
 How do I get the container out of the VM and onto the server where I work?